Location: Tuscany, Italy

 Room and Board Arrangements

 Students and staff are housed in several farm houses near the town of Vicchio.
-The program cost includes 3 or 6 hours of credit, lodging, meals (Monday-Friday), and local commute.
+The program cost includes 3 hours of credit, lodging, meals (Monday-Friday), and local commute.
 This price does not include travel to and from Italy and weekend meals.

 Name of institution offering credit: Southern Methodist University